RAJPOWELL/Crop/README.md

 To run the Crop Prediction model and GUI locally, follow these steps:

-   Clone the repository to your local machine:
+   1.Clone the repository to your local machine:

    ```git clone https://github.com/RAJPOWELL/Crop.git```